stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ![Entities in Stride](../stride-for-unity-developers/media/stride-vs-unity-entities.jpg)

-Like Nodes, entities are carriers for “behavior” and data.
-In Godot this is typically done by using different node types (for example `Node3D`, `Sprite2D`, `AudioStreamPlayer`) and attaching scripts.
+Like Nodes, entities are carriers for "behavior" and data.
+In Godot, this is typically done by using different node types (for example, `Node3D`, `Sprite2D`, `AudioStreamPlayer`) and attaching scripts.
 In Stride, this is done by adding **components** (transform components, model components, audio components, and so on).
 If you're used to working with Nodes in Godot, you should have no problem using entities in Game Studio.

 ## Entity components